 In practicality, textile jackets appear to surpass their leather counterparts, and they’re less expensive, but what gives?
 Textile gives way!
 As in, after a few seconds of slipping, it gives way.
 Leather jackets look cooler, wear better over time, and outperform textile when it comes to durability and abrasion resistance.

-Luckily, we can do a lot better now with textile to virtually match the abrasion resistance of competitive leathers.
+Luckily, we can do a lot better now with textiles to virtually match the abrasion resistance of competitive leathers.
 But exactly how is this achieved?
 We find out below:

 The Best Protective Motorcycle Jacket Fabrics